 A unique technology, which instead of incinerating ozone depleting substances, greenhouse gases, and in-plant fluorocarbon waste streams, chemically converts them into new, valuable, specialty chemicals.

-The Recovery of Organic Halides from Waste Streams by the Chemical Reaction of Hydrogen and Carbon Dioxide.
+The Creation and Recovery of Organic Halides from Waste Streams by the Chemical Reaction of Hydrogen and Carbon Dioxide.
 Approved by the Montreal Protocol as a technology that safely, cleanly, inexpensively and irreversibly eliminates ODSs, GHGs, and other fluorocarbon waste streams with virtually no emissions.

 Patents have been granted in the U.S., Canada, Australia, South Africa, Russian Federation, Japan, South Korea, Mexico, the EU, China, Hong Kong and Macau.
 India is pending.